Comparing American Express Credit Card Offers

 In addition to the competitive welcome offer and ongoing rewards (all with no annual fee), the Cash Magnet offers some unique planning features, including Plan It®.
 With this feature, you can select a qualifying transaction to pay off over a fixed period of time for a fixed monthly fee, rather than interest payments.

 If you travel often, this card offers a host of features that help to enhance your travel experience, including an annual Uber credit up to $200.
 As one of the best travel credit cards with access to exclusive airport lounges and 5X points for flights booked through airlines or American Express Travel, this card also gives you 75,000 points after a $5,000 spend within the first 6 months of card membership.
 Terms apply.
 Heads up that there’s a $550 annual fee, and that beginning Jan.
 1, 2021, you’ll only earn 5x points on flights or AmexTravel on up to $500,000 in purchases per calendar year.

 With no annual fee, you can quickly rack up the business cash back with this card.
 You’ll earn 2% cash back on all purchases on up to $50,000 per calendar year (then 1%) Terms apply.
 This card also offers Expanded Buying Power, which means you can go over your limit, provided you meet certain criteria.

 As the revamped successor to the Premier Rewards Gold Card from American Express, the American Express Gold Card has superb rewards for dining and shopping.
-Now available in fashion rose gold, it earns 4X points at restaurants worldwide, and 4X points at U.S. supermarkets up to $25,000 in purchases per calendar year before converting to 1X.
+Now available in fashion rose gold, it earns 4X points at restaurants worldwide and Uber Eats purchases, and 4X points at U.S. supermarkets up to $25,000 in purchases per calendar year before converting to 1X.
 Furthermore, it earns 3X points on flights booked directly with airlines or through amextravel.com, making it a well-rounded card.
-While there is an $250 annual fee, there are also some notable benefits that help to offset it – namely, a $120 annual dining credit (up to $10 per month) at participating locations.
+While there is an $250 annual fee, there are also some notable benefits that help to offset it – namely, an up to $120 annual dining credit (up to $10 per month) at participating locations.